-Step 3: Airport staff researches aircraft activity that matches the location and time of the call or email, using flight tracking and camera imagery data, to identify the aircraft.
+Step 2: Airport staff researches aircraft activity that matches the location and time of comment, using flight tracking and camera imagery data, to identify the aircraft.

-Step 4: Staff determines whether or not that flight was in compliance with the Airport's Noise Abatement Procedures.
+Step 3: Staff determines whether the flight was in compliance with the Airport's Noise Abatement Procedures.

-Step 5: If the aircraft was not in compliance with voluntary Fly Quiet procedures, the pilot or operator is contacted by Airport staff to learn more about the flight and to alert him or her of those procedures.
+Step 4: If the aircraft was not in compliance with voluntary noise abatement procedures, the pilot or operator is contacted by Airport staff to learn more about the flight and to alert him or her of those procedures.

-Step 6: Staff follows up with the commenter.
+Step 5: Staff follows up with the commenter.

-Occasionally pilots are unable to use the prescribed Fly Quiet procedures due to safety or weather issues, but they are generally responsive to requests to use Fly Quiet recommendations in the future.
+Occasionally pilots are unable to use the prescribed noise abatement procedures due to safety or weather issues, but they are generally responsive to requests to use Fly Quiet recommendations in the future.

-In 2015, the Airport received

-463 noise and annoyance

-comments from 76

-households.
-There were

-27,585 aircraft operations

-(takeoff, landing or touchand-go) in the same time
+In 2019, 131 households submitted 771 comments to the Airport.
+There were 36,379 aircraft operations (takeoff, landing or touchand-go) during the year.

-period.